firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 	This is generally a really bad choice because this user has full access.
 	**We will not be responsible if something gets deleted!**  Please note that there are no checks for `SQL injection`_ attacks so be extremely careful about how you allow users to input information that will run against the database.
+See the section on security for additional details.

 Put the Databases.config file in the appropriate location given the folder structure that you decided on above.